Do you provide housing?

 How is the Foundation run?

 A board of Governors is responsible for the overall direction, work and effectiveness of the Foundation.
-The Director manages all operational aspects of the Foundation's work.
-Our staff team also includes our Finance Manager, Grants Manager, Grants Officers, a Grants Administrator and an Estate Administrator.
+The Director oversees all operational aspects of the Foundation's work.
+Our staff team also includes our Finance Manager, Grants Manager, Grants Officers, a Grants Administrator and Property & Estate Manager.
 More on governance.

 We are.
 But expect us to be realistic and rigorous - and they must relate to our charitable purposes and priorities.